frob/frob.github.com/content/posts/2015-07-26-step-one-on-replacing-jekyll--make-yaml-work.md

 ## Bad plug-ins
 So, here it is.
 The liquid plugin just didn't work.
 I don't have the time to waste on this right now.
 Looks like this is too far ahead of its time for now.
 So I am putting it on hold.

+The lesson here is that Gulp is great at file transformation but the ecosystem is not ready to replace a purpose-built static site generator.
+YAML parsing works, front-matter stripping works, but the Liquid template plugin is not there yet.
+Sometimes the right call is to recognize when a dependency is not mature enough and come back later.
+Jekyll stays for now.